ntoll/upytest/README.md

 places:

 * In a `conftest.py` file in the root of your test directory.
-Any `setup` or `teardown` function defined here will be _applied to all tests_.
+Any `setup` or `teardown` function defined here will be _applied to all tests_, unless you override these functions...
 * In individual test modules.
 The `setup` and `teardown` functions in test modules _replace any global versions of these functions defined in conftest.py_.
-They only apply to test functions found within the module in which they are defined.
+They only apply to _test functions found within the module_ in which they are defined.
 If you still need to run the global functions, just import them and call them from within your test module versions.

 All test functions along with `setup` and `teardown` can be awaitable / asynchronous.

 All these features are demonstrated within the test modules in the `tests` directory of this project.